Author guide

 Authoring logins for local meetings

 Giving logins to local meetings means that pages can be kept more up to date, interesting and relevant.
 Each local meeting has a login to enable this, and the name and usually email address of the local author should be available on the page.
-If no one in your meeting is up to this, the webmaster can still do things for you as before.
+If no one in your meeting is up to this, the webmanager can still do things for you as before.
 And ask questions at any time.

 Be sensitive about posting any information about individuals, including photographs - see further information below.